 2. Vrikshasana (Tree Posture)

 Vrikshasana or tree posture helps stimulate the secretion of insulin in the pancreas.
-It is an effective yoga for people with diabetes type 1 in which insulin production is no or very little.
+It is an effective yoga for people with type 1 diabetes in which insulin production is low.
 Vrikshasana also helps improve balance and stability in the legs.
 Leg pain due to nerve damage is one of the common symptoms in diabetic neuropathy.